zoekirsh/hs-js-cartoon-collections-js-cartoon-collections-000/README.md

 ![dancing-mice](https://s3-us-west-2.amazonaws.com/web-dev-readme-photos/cartoon-collections/cheese.jpg)

 The "findTheCheese" function should accept an array of strings.
-It should then look through these strings and return the first string the is a type of cheese.
+It should then look through these strings and return the first string that is a type of cheese.
 The types of cheese that appear are  cheddar, gouda, and camembert.

 For example: